AFLplusplus/AFLplusplus/README.md

  - quad
  - lin
  - exploit
+ - mmopt

-In parallel mode (-M/-S, several instances with shared queue), we suggest to run the master using the exploit schedule (-p exploit) and the slaves with a combination of cut-off-exponential (-p coe), exponential (-p fast; default), and explore (-p explore) schedules.
+In parallel mode (-M/-S, several instances with shared queue), we suggest to run the master using the explore or fast schedule (-p explore) and the slaves with a combination of cut-off-exponential (-p coe), exponential (-p fast), explore (-p explore) and mmopt (-p mmopt) schedules.
+If a schedule does not perform well for a target, restart the slave with a different schedule.

-In single mode, using -p fast is usually more beneficial than the default explore mode.
+In single mode, using -p fast is usually slightly more beneficial than the default explore mode.
 (We don't want to change the default behaviour of afl, so "fast" has not been made the default mode).